rails/rails/guides/source/action_controller_overview.md

 [`cookies`]: https://api.rubyonrails.org/classes/ActionController/Cookies.html#method-i-cookies

-Rendering XML and JSON data
+Rendering XML and JSON Data
 ---------------------------

 ActionController makes it extremely easy to render `XML` or `JSON` data.
 If you've generated a controller using scaffolding, it would look something like this: